A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Fire protection systems (sprinklers, detectors, fire dampers)

-- Smoke exhaust / fire compartmentation
+- Smoke exhaust systems and fire compartmentation

 - Plumbing stacks and main drainage lines

-- Common areas and exterior façade
+- Common areas and exterior façades

 - Fire-rated demising walls